A salute to our Founder, Penny Durant, on International Women’s Day

 With her inspired love of plants, Penny studied biology and English at Oregon State University.
 After graduating, she taught at Fort Lewis Army Base, where Ken was stationed.

 Ken and Penny moved back to Oregon in the late 1960s, raising their children, Katy and Paul.
-At this point, Penny began looking for land to plant vineyards.
+In the early 1970s, Penny began looking for land to plant vineyards.
 She spent several years scouting locations, relying on a network of like-minded women, developing lifelong friendships and support systems along the way.
 Penny continued to forge new paths by being one of the few female vineyard managers, running the day-to-day operations of Durant Vineyards until the mid-1990s.
 At this point, Penny began devising what is now known as Red Ridge Farms.